-Student Academic Excellence Award
+Student Academic Excellence Award - one student per subject

 Recognizes students in performance and achievement of scholastic pursuits.

 Criteria for Teachers:

 - Student has high achievement in required course work and/or gone above regular classroom requirements. - Student regularly participates appropriately, adding positively to the culture, in classroom activities. - Student is a leader in the classroom. - Student displays teamwork, working positively with other students. - Student's achievement is at or above grade level on MAPS testing.